Picture Exchange Communication System

 Developed by: Andrew S. Bondy, Ph.D. & Lori Frost, M.S., CCC/SLP

-PECS was developed in 1985 as a unique augmentative/alternative communication intervention package for individuals with autism spectrum disorder and related developmental disabilities.
-First used at the Delaware Autistic Program, PECS has received worldwide recognition for focusing on the initiation component of communication.
-PECS does not require complex or expensive materials.
+PECS was developed in 1985 as a unique augmentative/alternative communication intervention package for individuals with autism and related developmental disabilities.
+First used at the Delaware Autistic Programme, PECS has received worldwide recognition for focusing on the initiation component of communication.
 It was created with families, educators, and resident care providers in mind, so is readily used in a range of settings.

-- PECS is an approach that develops early expressive communication skills using pictures More than using pictures for visual support,
+- PECS is an approach that develops early expressive communication skills using pictures for visual support